-One of the best ways to prevent a foreclosure is to sell your home so you can pay off your mortgage fast.
+One of the best ways to prevent a foreclosure is to sell your house to a home investor.
+This helps pay off a mortgage fast.
 Though handling your mortgage this way still means losing the home, your credit isn’t as impacted, and you may even walk away with money to start over again.

 The Stages of Foreclosure